My leads are word-of-mouth referrals. Do I really need a website?

 How can a website help me grow my business?

-Resource hub for brand consistency
+A resource hub for brand consistency

 Attract clients away from your competitors

 The even bigger benefit is that in answering all the questions your current clients are asking (usually through a blog), you’re also answering the questions your future clients are searching for on the internet.
 An important thing that a lot of new business founders don’t realise is that answering questions on your website is good for SEO (search engine optimisation).
-If you’re providing quality answers to things that people search for on Google, Google will be more likely to serve your site up in response to a search query than your competitor.
+If you provide quality answers to things people search for on Google, Google will be more likely to serve your site up in response to a search query than your competitor.
 That means more of your competitor’s potential leads coming your way instead.
 Win.

 Create your mojo

 Websites are where marketing and business ideas are tested, processes are refined, feedback is collected and reflected, and the world can learn what you’re all about.
-Websites are so much more than an online point of contact or glorified business card.
+Websites are much more than an online point of contact or glorified business card.

 Conclusion: to invest or not to invest in a business website?